 But high costs for cellular data access inhibit the possibility of greater productivity.
 If every cell phone in every person’s pocket had unlimited data access and could tether to your laptop, we could all have the instantaneous Facebook, e-mail and Internet access that is currently limited to only iPhone, BlackBerry and high-end smartphone users who pay for specific plans.

 We need a mobile broadband revolution and democratization, and we need it soon.
 Widespread BlackBerry and iPhone use has helped alleviate the problem, but it has not eliminated it altogether.
 I cannot even begin to imagine the multitude of new inventions that entrepreneurs would come up with if everyone had cheap, fast, handheld Internet access.
+Take a look at the best internet providers in San Antonio according to Compare Internet.

 Chinese businessmen have discovered an interesting solution to their need for mobile Internet.
 On Feb.
 18, the New York Times ran a fascinating article on the number of iPhones that have made the return trip to China, where they are not legally sold because of Apple’s collapsed negotiations with China Mobile.
 Small shops in vast Chinese street markets unlock the phones for businessmen so they can be used on the local cellular networks for a fee of only $20.
 According to the article, of the 3.7 million iPhones sold, only 2.3 million are legally registered on networks in Europe and the United States.
 Consequently, it is entirely conceivable that the remaining 1.4 million are operating beyond Apple’s control on other networks.